-- The sales team each dealerships I contacted would start emailing, calling, and texting me.
+- The sales team from each of the dealerships I contacted, would start emailing, calling, and texting me.
 Every time one of them called, I would ignore their calls.
 Via email and text, I told them that I would not speak with anyone over the telephone – at all.

 - I asked for their lowest price.

 - I asked the specifics of their financing.
 If it wasn’t 60 months or more at zero percent, then they got ignored going forward – marked as spam, text and phone numbers blocked, etc. Weirdly enough, many brands and dealerships were inconsistent with one another when it came to various promotions and financing.

 - Again I asked if they would go any lower, letting them know that other dealers had lower prices.
 When they asked which dealer, I refused to answer, but would include a screenshot without the other dealer’s information.